hvmerode/junit-pipeline/README.md

 ### Solved ##
 ***
+* ~~Scripts added in some methods must be Azure DevOps agent agnostic; this means that inserted tasks must either be Linux or Windows scripts.
+Currently, Linux agents are assumed.~~
+* ~~If a new AzDoPipeline object is created with a different .yml file, the pipeline in Azure DevOps still uses the original .yml file; the pipeline must use the provided file.~~
 * ~~Check whether the input pipeline and templates are a valid Azure DevOps pipeline YAML files~~
 * ~~Only YAML templates in the same repository are taken into account.
 Templates in other repositories (identified with a @ behind the yamlTemplate name) are ignored.\
   TODO: Option to incorporate other resources (repositories) and manipulate the templates in these repos also.~~